trsteel88/TrsteelCkeditorBundle/README.md

 ## Installation

-1. Add TrsteelCkeditorBundle to your composer.json
+1. Add TrsteelCkeditorBundle using composer
 2. Enable the bundle
 3. Install bundle assets
 4. Configure the bundle (optional)
 5. Add the editor to a form
 6. Configure data transformers

-### Step 1: Add TrsteelCkeditorBundle to your composer.json
+### Step 1: Add TrsteelCkeditorBundle using composer

+Add TrsteelCkeditorBundle to your composer.json:

 ```js
 {
     "require": {